publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch72/schIV/m__us_usc_t42_s5773.md

             (C)

-             provide to State and local governments, and public and private nonprofit agencies, and individuals, information regarding—
+             provide to State and local governments, public and private nonprofit agencies, State and local educational agencies, and individuals, information regarding—

                 (i) free or low-cost legal, restaurant, lodging, and transportation services that are available for the benefit of missing and exploited children and their families; and